Research

 My current projects include using molecular techniques to study Crepidula fornicata (slipper snails) under winter thermal stress (in collaboration with Dr. Jan Pechenik at Tufts) and the effects of ocean acidification and boring sponges have on Crassostrea virginica (Eastern Oyster) (in collaboration with Dr. Justin Ries at Northeastern University).

-Check out these recorded seminars about some of my ongoing research
+Check out these recorded seminars about some of my research

 University of Rhode Island Bio@Noon seminar February 24, 2021 (View it here)

-Chico State Friday Seminar Series November 4, 2022 (link coming soon)
+Chico State Friday Seminar Series November 4, 2022 (View it here)